 Methods defining a particular query may be retrieved from a class.
+The class side of SplitJoinTest contains some methods annotated with < ignoreForCoverage>:

 '''

-Pragma allNamed: #lint:rationale:author: in: MorphObjectOut -- an Array(<lint: 'Unnecessary "= true" rationale: 'recursionFlag may be nil' author: 'stephane. ducasse'>)
+Pragma allNamed: #ignoreForCoverage in: SplitJoinTest class -- an Array(< ignoreForCoverage> <ignoreForCoverage>)

 '''

 A variant of allNamed:in: may be found on the class side of Pragma.